jfdelgad/MerkleTreePy/README.md

 pos = 0 #integer
 mytree.update(pos,data)

-# get the root of the tree. returns the root of the tree in hexString format witout 0x
+# Get the root of the tree.
+Returns the root of the tree in hexString format witout 0x
 mytree.getRoot()

-# create proof of inclusion of some data in the position "pos". return an array with the branches needed calculate the root using the data in position "pos".
-It is assumed that the validator have the root(which is public) and the data at position pos, that wants to validate
+# create proof of inclusion of some data in the position "pos".
+Returns an array with the branches needed calculate the root using the data at position "pos".
+It is assumed that the validator have the root(which is public) and the data at position pos that he/she wants to validate.
 pos = 0 # integer
 mytree.createProof(pos)
 ```

 ## About the proofs

-The Figure 1 show a Merkle tree construction.
+Figure 1 show a Merkle tree construction.
 Assume that you are working on a distributed system, where the data is stored in a decentralized fashion (like bitcoin).
-Assume that you want to test if a piece of imfromation **A** is included in the decentralized database.
-If you have a copy of the data you do not need a merkle tree. but is you are a 'light' client, that uses the data but do not store it, you need to ask to other nodes.
-Remember that you do not trust the other nodes and the only pieces of infromation that you have is **A** (that you want to verify) and the root (the top block of the tree).
+Assume that you want to test if a piece of information **A** is included in the decentralized database.
+If you have a copy of the data you do not need a Merkle Tree, but if you are a 'light' client, that uses the data but does not store it, you need to ask to other nodes to verify data that is sent to you.
+Remember that you do not trust the other nodes and the only pieces of information that you have is **A** (that you want to verify) and the root (the top block of the tree).

-When you ask to the node: is **A** included in the database the node generate a proof, that is fromed by the branches that you need to calculate the root (the root is public)
+When you ask to the node: is **A** included in the database the node generates a proof, that is formed by the branches that you need to calculate the root (the root is public)

 MerkleTreePy produces this proof using `createProof(pos)`.
-For **A** you should use createProof(0), which will return a list containing the two elements, the green boxes in the Figure 1.
-You can then use this to generate the root doing: **sha256(sha256(sha256(A),proof[0]),proof[1])** this should be equal to the value of the root, if not **A** is not in the database.
+For **A** you should use createProof(0), which will return a list containing the two elements, the green boxes in Figure 1.
+You can then use this to generate the root doing: **sha256(sha256(sha256(A),proof[0]),proof[1])** this should be equal to the value of the root, if not,  **A** is not in the database.

 ![Figure 1](https://github.com/jfdelgad/MerkleTreePy/blob/master/merkletree.png)